 International students' responsibilities

-You have particular responsibilities as an international student that are related to the conditions of your student visa (should you hold one).
+You have particular responsibilities as an international student that are related to the conditions of your student visa.

-While it is your responsibility to ensure that you comply with your visa conditions, the University is also obliged to monitor your enrolment and notify DIBP of any breaches.
+While it is your responsibility to ensure that you comply with your visa conditions, the University is also obliged to monitor your enrolment and notify Department of Home Affairs of any breaches.

-- paying tuition fees on time so you maintain your enrolment
+- paying tuition fees on time to ensure you remain enrolled

 - notifying the University of any change of address